Minor in Computer Networking

 The Minor in Computer Networking at Fort Hays State University offers degree-seeking students in fields such as criminal justice, computer science, management information systems, and technology studies an opportunity to gain practical, applied skills in networking.
 Depending on elective choices, students may take online or on-campus courses that prepare them to pursue the Cisco Certified Network Associate (CCNA) certification.

-The program emphasizes hands-on skill development through small class sizes and direct faculty support.
-Students benefit from a robust lab and computing environment supported by industry leaders such as Cisco, NDG, and Amazon Web Services (AWS).
+This program emphasizes hands-on skill development through small class sizes and direct faculty support.
+Students benefit from a robust lab and computing environment supported by industry leaders, including Cisco, NDG, and Amazon Web Services (AWS).
 Regardless of their starting skill level, graduates complete the minor with in-demand networking abilities and a competitive resume.

 Why pursue a Minor in Computer Networking at Fort Hays State University?

-The Minor in Computer Networking at FHSU is designed to be flexible and adaptable, making it an ideal complement to a wide range of majors.
-The program offers a focused, streamlined curriculum that equips students with the essential concepts and practical skills needed to understand and navigate the complexities of modern computer networking.
+The Minor in Computer Networking is designed to be flexible and adaptable, making it an ideal complement to a wide range of majors.
+The program offers a focused and streamlined curriculum that equips students with the essential concepts and practical skills necessary to understand and navigate the complexities of modern computer networking.

 Who is this program for?

-Our Minor in Computer Networking caters to a diverse range of individuals, offering a comprehensive curriculum of the skills needed for a successful career in computer networking.
-This program is particularly well-suited for:
+This minor caters to a diverse range of individuals, offering a comprehensive curriculum of the skills needed for a successful career in computer networking.
+It is particularly well-suited for:

 - Individuals interested in pursuing certifications